Antipurity/webenv/docs/AGENTS.md

 (If datasets are augmented with ML models that solve them, or if the Web allows close interaction with other agents or even humans, then prediction would combine all models into one: the benefit of generality outweighs its overhead.)

 - **Change** goals.
 Learning a thing is more efficient than leaving it static.
 So what is the goal of your goal, or of all goals?
-The search space is infinite, so you will have to encounter meta-circularity to have any stability.
+The search space is infinite, so you will eventually encounter meta-circularity as the most stable arrangement.
 Without spoiling the experience, WebEnv's `directScore(x)` can provide a goal distribution that is both complex enough to average out heuristics, and is aligned with humanity's interests.
 Have to apply that compute, though.
 Both human-compute, making it a standard practice, and machine-compute, learning it.